Human genome: Pseudogenes

 Pseudogenes are inactive copies of protein-coding genes, often generated by gene duplication, that have become nonfunctional through the accumulation of inactivating mutations.
 The number of pseudogenes in the human genome is on the order of 13,000, and in some chromosomes is nearly the same as the number of functional protein-coding genes.
 Gene duplication is a major mechanism through which new genetic material is generated during molecular evolution.

 For example, the olfactory receptor gene family is one of the best-documented examples of pseudogenes in the human genome.
 More than 60 percent of the genes in this family are non-functional pseudogenes in humans.
 By comparison, only 20 percent of genes in the mouse olfactory receptor gene family are pseudogenes.
 Research suggests that this is a species-specific characteristic, as the most closely related primates all have proportionally fewer pseudogenes.
 This genetic discovery helps to explain the less acute sense of smell in humans relative to other mammals.

-Genes for noncoding RNA (ncRNA)

-Noncoding RNA molecules play many essential roles in cells, especially in the many reactions of protein synthesis and RNA processing.
-Noncoding RNA include tRNA, ribosomal RNA, microRNA, snRNA and other non-coding RNA genes including about 60,000 long non-coding RNAs (lncRNAs).
-Although the number of reported lncRNA genes continues to rise and the exact number in the human genome is yet to be defined, many of them are argued to be non-functional.